 Enjoying a Vacation with Bipolar

 Be flexible.
 Even the best planned vacation will encounter a few bumps.
-Focus on yourself, take a break when you need to.
+Focus on yourself and take a break when you need to.
 Just because you’re on vacation, doesn’t mean that your bipolar disorder is too.

-Sometimes making time for exercise can calm racing thoughts, and get rid of restless energy.
+Sometimes making time for exercise can calm racing thoughts, and get rid of restless energy, irritability, and agitation.

 When things do become overwhelming, take a minute to breathe.
 Slow, deep breathes will help calm anxiety, at least for bit.
 If your bipolar disorder becomes unmanageable, don’t be ashamed to ask for help.
 Even if it means cutting your vacation short.

 The time after a vacation can be extremely difficult.
 Exhaustion, days spent keeping emotions in check and dealing with stressful situations have taken a toll.

 This leaves you ill-equipped to deal with bipolar disorder.

 Episodes of mania can happen, but for most it is the crushing weight of bipolar depression.
 The best method of recovery from a vacation is to get back into a normal routine.